LearnTeachCode/js-intro-drawing/1-intros-group.md

 **Our main tool for today:** We'll use [**Glitch**](https://glitch.com/) to collaboratively edit the same code, in real time!

-  > Glitch also lets us create, test, and share web apps using HTML, CSS, and JavaScript files all within the web browser (See Liz's **6 min video introducing Glitch: https://youtu.be/juqFTEoHN2Q**)
+  > Glitch also lets us create, test, and share web apps using HTML, CSS, and JavaScript files all within the web browser. <br/><br/>:tv: See Liz's **video introducing Glitch (6 min): https://youtu.be/juqFTEoHN2Q**

 <br/>